Becoming an American Heart Association Instructor with CPR Seattle

 - Perfected knowledge of the Heartsaver First Aid and CPR Instructor course content.
 Candidates will need to pass a written exam on the information covered in the online Heartsaver Instructor Essentials Course.
 This exam is multiple choice and consists of 25 questions.
 Candidates must score at least 84% to pass this exam.

 - Alignment with an AHA Training Center.
 Instructors are required to join the AHA Instructor Network and request alignment with an AHA Training Center.
-Instructor will have their alignment approved during their Instructor Course.
+Instructors will have their alignment approved during their Instructor Course.

 - A current copy of the Heartsaver Instructor Manual (if teaching Heartsaver classes)